How To Configure Facebook Conversion API for Shopify

 Here’s what this deduplication looks like for one of our customers setup with FB CAPI via Google Tag Manager:

 And here’s the general trend line of events:

 As long as these two parameters are included in the pixel and server side conversion then Facebook handles the rest.
 You can learn more about how this works here.

 It’s easy to assume that the conversion API == purchases.

-With Facebook’s recent announcement that they will no longer utilize the 28 day conversion window and all accounts will use a 7 day window, it’s going to make campaign ROAS even more difficult for marketers.
+With Facebook’s announcement in response to iOS14 that they will no longer utilize the 28 day conversion window and all accounts will use a 7 day click window, it’s going to make campaign ROAS even more difficult for marketers.